pfinal-nc/pfinal-nc.github.io/docs/golang/Cleaner-Go-Code-in-2025-Compact-Error-Handling.md

 }
 ```

-> **Best Practice**: Define dedicated types for key business errors for easier upper-layer capture and handling.
+> **Best Practice**: Define dedicated types for key business errors for easier upper-layer catching and handling.

 #### Details: Best Practices for Custom Error Types

-- Recommend implementing `Is(target error) bool` to support `errors.Is` checks.
+- Implement `Is(target error) bool` to support `errors.Is` checks.
-- Define dedicated types for each business error for maintainability.
+- Define dedicated types for each business error to improve maintainability.
-- Use domain-driven design to distinguish "user-visible errors" and "internal system errors."
+- Use domain-driven design to distinguish between "user-visible errors" and "internal system errors."

 **Example:**